NUCES-Khi/pdc24/assign1/assign1.md

 # Road to matrix matrix multiplication.
+#### NOTE: All code must be extensively commented, well formatted and indented.
+Be consistent and use either camelCase or snake_case.
 ## Aim:
 - The aim of this assignment is to learn parallel algorithm design on Omp and MPI
 - Benchmark algorithms